Photo of Kendal David

 About Me:

 I am a PhD Candidate in the School of Social Work at Carleton University.
 I study and write about poverty and disability justice, and have practice experience in the disability services sector and in community organizing.
-I currently co-chair the Basic Income Canada Youth Network.
+I am also a member of the Basic Income Youth Collective.
 I love jigsaw puzzles, poetry, and podcasts.
 I value and invite opportunities to build collaborative and kind relationships within my academic practice (especially with fellow graduate students) – feel free to email me to connect and chat!

 My Research: